open/close all folders

 - Also, Bowyer, a Boss from Super Mario RPG, is like this.

 - Malcolm the Jester from The Legend of Kyrandia, who goes from being a Chaotic Evil Sorcerer to a depowered Villain Protagonist trying to Clear His Name in the third game.

-- Overlord has the Minion Jesters, whose duties are to give their Evil Overlord Masters amusing names (or make little limericks in the sequel) while also serving as their Training Dummies at times.
+- Overlord has the Minion Jesters, whose duties are to give their Evil Overlord Masters amusing names (or, in Overlord II, make little limericks) while also serving as their Training Dummies at times.

 - Played with in regards of the Royal Jester in Princess Maker 2.
 Everyone thinks he's a bad guy and going talk to him actually drops your daughter's social reputation each time, but he's actually a rather good-hearted fellow... if a bit of a Trickster Mentor to the heroine.
 Who can choose being a Jester as her main work in the end, if some requirements are met (specifically, having him give her his Royal Harp after several visits, as well as possessing a strong Constitution and very high Art and Conversation skills).

 - "The Harlequin" Cahin from Assassin's Creed: Brotherhood, who uses his acrobatics to dazzle and distract his opponents while he (or his sister Caha) move around to deliver a fatal strike.

 - The Dragon Age II DLC Mark of the Assassin has enemy rogues as Harlequins to fit the flamboyant Orlesian setting.

 - Shaco the Demon Jester in League of Legends.
 If the title or his glowing green eyes didn't give it away, his name is an anagram of "chaos".

 - Dhoulmagus, the Big Bad Wannabe from Dragon Quest VIII is one of these.